MichelLutz1994/xlsx2R/README.md

-# xlsx
+# xlsx2sas
-Test implentation to import and write xlsx fils to sas e.g. from sas without using SAS PC Access, but god old R
+Test implentation to import and write xlsx fils to sas e.g. from sas without using SAS PC Access, but god old R.

 ## Example
 See example.sas file